Huegoxaga/notes/java/README.md

 - The areas of the code that access (read or write) the shared resource or memory is considered a critical section
   - Critical section needs to be protected using mutual exclusion and locks
   - If two threads are using the same memory location and at least one thread is changing the value (writing to memory) there is a chance for a data race to occur
+    - Race condition is different, it refers to the race between threads when the execution order of different threads can affect the result.
+Race condition is sometimes hard to debug, it is why having an independent logic for each thread is preferred
   - Critical section in code should be minimized to only what is necessary
 - Locks is a mechanism to ensure only one thread can execute at a time
 - Lock ensures that write will occur before any subsequent reads
 - An unlock must occur before another thread can lock
 - Locks in Java are interfaces
-- Keeps a count of the number of times it has been locked•getHoldCount method
+- It keeps a count of the number of times it has been locked
 - Fairness Policy - Java lock interfaces have the ability to turn on a fairness policy.
 Once set to true in constructor, the lock will be always assigned to the longest waiting thread (no matter if it is a read or write)
   - This often results in slower throughput or slower execution time
   - As thread scheduling is still done by the operating system, there is no guarantee as to when that thread will be scheduled